April 1, 1865 - During the U.S.

 financier John Pierpont (J.P.)
 Morgan (1837-1913) was born in Hartford,

 Connecticut.
-He developed extraordinary management skills, reorganizing
+He displayed extraordinary management skills, reorganizing

 and consolidating a number of failing companies to make them profitable.